-Prince George ‘Resents’ The Press Already According To Royal Expert, And He’s Only 5-Years-Old
+Prince George ‘Resents’ The Press Already According To Royal Expert, And He’s Only 5 Years Old

 Princess Diana was known for asking the press to leave her children alone.
 Prince Williams has previously noted that most of the time his mother cried, it was due to “press intrusion,” according to the Daily Mail.

 And after all, Prince George may not be the odd one out when feeling animosity towards the paparazzi.
 His dad, Prince William, was also hostile towards the press also at a young age.
-When he was just 11-years-old, he had to be restrained by detectives when he “turned” on some photographers.
+When he was just 11 years old, he had to be restrained by detectives when he “turned” on some photographers.

 And of course, because Princess Diana’s death is believed to be a direct result of an overzealous photographer, it’s a touchy subject for William.
 Things were made worse in September 2012 when topless photos of Kate Middleton were published in a magazine.